smethana/random-shit/assembly/x86-64/bind-shell.md

 1. `nasm -f elf64 -bindshell.o bindshell.s`
 2. `ld -o bindshell bindshell.o`

 Now we have our program called 'bindshell'.
-Run in in your terminal, then open another tab and try to connect to it using netcat command:
+Run it in your terminal, then open another tab and try to connect to it using netcat command:
-`nc 127.0.0.1 4444`, and right after it input the password you set.
+`nc 127.0.0.1 4444`, and right after it input the password you've set.
 Now to check if it works, run some commands like `id` or `whoami` or `echo "dick"`.

 I know, some stuff may be frustrating.
 It gets worse with time, get used to it :3